UU-Human-Evolution/1MB335/Lab1.md

 ### BAM files

-The SAM/BAM (Sequence Alignment/Map & Binary Alignment Map) format is a very popular format for storing nucleotide data that is aligned to a reference.
+The SAM/BAM (Sequence Alignment/Map & Binary Alignment Map) format is a very popular format for storing nucleotide data that is **aligned to a reference**.

 If you want to read more about the file format(s) you can have a look at the official documentation: https://samtools.github.io/hts-specs/SAMv1.pdf